Ronan-Kelley/TBA-Scout/README.md

 # TBA-Scout
-yet another scouting application for FIRST that pulls from TBA.
+yet another scouting application for FIRST that pulls from TBA, but this time with desktop and command line use in mind.

 # CLI-Options
 -key [TBA_Auth_Key]